 Leaders should also be looking for opportunities that are yet to be seized.
 This is where they’ll benefit from thinking holistically about their innovation goals across the five key areas of sustainability – water, carbon, packaging, products and waste – to unearth the areas of maximum impact.

 The consumer sector is ahead of the curve when it comes to delivering water efficiencies in design and product – from reducing water in refills to redesigning products altogether.
-Other sectors should be looking for existing approaches and technology that can be scaled up, and for new learnings and best practice.
+Other sectors should be looking for existing approaches and technology they can scale up, and for new lessons and best practice.
 For example:

 Water and carbon should be considered as part of the circular economy – an opportunity to recover the embedded value from everything once it’s used.
 Value can be obtained, for instance, from substances once regarded as contaminants in water, with ammonia used to produce ammonium sulphate fertiliser.
 Return/reverse logistics technologies could have a major impact.
 Product passports can track the provenance of products, with sensors able to track their usage and condition.
 This gives manufacturers better oversight of the product lifecycle, enabling them to repair, recycle or dispose of articles in the most cost-effective way.